 Electric Hoists

-Hoists are used to facilitate the raising, lowering, and transport of goods and materials in industrial settings where conveyor systems or cranes are not feasible or functional.
-The hoist incorporates the use of a cable, rope, or chain with a pulley or system of pulleys to provide the lifting capabilities.
-They may be manually operated or powered by pneumatic air, hydraulics, or electricity.
+Hoists are essential for lifting, lowering, and transporting goods and materials in industrial environments where conveyor systems or crane are impractical or ineffective.
+They use a cable, rope, or chain in combination with a pulley or pulley system to provide the necessary lifting force.
+Hoists can be operated manually or powered by pneumatic, hydraulic, or electrical sources.

 The History of Electrical Hoists